-Part-Time Unit of Care – Any combination of hours of care equaling at least one-half (1/2) hour and up to three (3) hours in the calendar day.
+Part Time Unit of Care – Shall be any combination of hours of care equaling at least one-half (1/2) hour and up to three (3) hours in the calendar da.

-Pre-school Age – Any child at least two (2) but less than five (5) years of age.
+Pre-school Age – Includes any child at least two (2) but less than five (5) years of age.